 - the acquisition by Nippon Shokubai Co., Ltd. of Sirrus, Inc.;

-- the $3.5 billion acquisition by Otsuka Pharmaceutical Co., Ltd. of Avanir Pharmaceuticals, Inc. and its $886 million acquisition of Astex Pharmaceuticals, Inc.;
+- the $3.5 billion acquisition by Otsuka Pharmaceutical Co., Ltd. of Avanir Pharmaceuticals, Inc., its $886 million acquisition of Astex Pharmaceuticals, Inc. and its $430 million acquisition of Visterra, Inc.;

-- the US$173 million acquisition by Pacific Industrial Co., Ltd. of the Schrader valves business from Sensata Technologies Holdings plc; and
+- the $173 million acquisition by Pacific Industrial Co., Ltd. of the Schrader valves business from Sensata Technologies Holdings plc; and

-- the $1.1 billion acquisition by Sumitomo Mitsui Banking Corporation of Flagship Rail Services LLC.
+- the $1.1 billion acquisition by Sumitomo Mitsui Banking Corporation of Flagship Rail Services LLC; and

 Mr. Artime joined the Corporate Group of Skadden’s Tokyo office in March 2014 from the firm’s New York office, where he practiced in the Mergers and Acquisitions and Intellectual Property and Technology groups since 2010.